Edinburgh-Genome-Foundry/DnaChisel/docs/index.rst

   on which segments of the sequence to focus the search.

-- **A mix of exhaustive searches and random searches:** for each localized constraint problem, if the search space is small enough DNAChisel performs an exhaustive search (i.e. it tries every possible change of the sequence until all constraints are resolved), else DNAChisel performs a random search where if create random valid variations of the sequence until one meets all the constraints.
+- **A mix of exhaustive searches and random searches:** for each localized constraint problem, if the search space is small enough DnaChisel performs an exhaustive search (i.e. it tries every possible change of the sequence until all constraints are resolved), else DnaChisel performs a random search where if create random valid variations of the sequence until one meets all the constraints.
 The optimization of objectives functions in a similar way.

 Installation
 -------------

-You can install DNAChisel through PIP
+You can install DnaChisel through PIP
 ::
   sudo pip install dnachisel